Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 However, the app doesn’t expect perfection; instead, it’s designed to account for fluctuations here and there.

-This flexibility makes MacroFactor more sustainable because users won’t have to feel like they have to hit very specific targets to see progress.
-MacroFactor is designed to work with you, not against you (more on this later).
+This flexibility makes MacroFactor more sustainable because users won’t have to feel like they have to hit precise targets to see progress.

 What I Liked About MacroFactor